 - Games are creative: Playing is always an expression of creativity and development.
 The use of different play utensils, such as natural materials, constantly creates new incentives and motivation for children.

-- Games must be suitable: Board games, special games and toys must be adapted to the child's level of development.
-In this way you can ensure that children are neither over nor under challenged.
-A varied range of toys and board games is important, but parents should plan new purchases according to the principle of “quality over quantity”.
-The more specific skills are to be promoted, the more extensive the game collection ultimately becomes, because many educational games for children focus on improving individual or fewer skills and abilities.
-Awards such as this are usually good indicators of the quality of games Child's play of the year.
+- Games must be suitable: Board games, developmental games and toys must be adapted to the child's level of development.
+This ensures that children are neither over- nor under-challenged.
+A varied range of toys and board games is important, but parents should still plan new purchases according to the principle of “quality over quantity”.
+The more specific skills are to be promoted, the larger the game collection will ultimately be, because many educational games for children focus on improving one or a few skills and abilities.
+Good indications of the quality of games are usually awards such as this Child's play of the year.

 Because people learn for a lifetime, childish gaming experiences lay the foundation for developing individual learning strategies.